Shawn Phillip

 1. Stability and Control:

-Split squats offer greater stability and control compared to lunges because one foot remains fixed on the ground throughout the movement.
-Those who have balance issues or are new to strength training may find split squats particularly beneficial.
-Lunges involve a dynamic movement pattern where the body moves through space, requiring more coordination and balance.
-For beginners or individuals with stability issues, lungs can enhance proprioception and functional fitness.
+Lunges involve a dynamic movement pattern with a staggered stance where the body moves through space, requiring more coordination and balance.
+For beginners or individuals with stability issues, lunges can enhance proprioception and functional fitness.
+Lunges are unilateral exercises, in contrast to bilateral exercises.

 2. Muscle Activation: